oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

 -   Explain the role of these adapters in the sequencing process.
 -   How might errors in adapter ligation affect the sequencing results and downstream data analysis?
 -   Describe how the design of these adapters helps prevent the formation of adapter dimers.

+??? success "Solution"
+    Adapters in Illumina sequencing play several crucial roles throughout the sequencing workflow:

+    -   Enabling Bridge Amplification
+        -   Adapters contain sequences complementary to oligonucleotides on the flow cell surface.
+        -   This allows DNA fragments to bind to the flow cell and undergo bridge amplification.
+    -   Priming for Sequencing
+        -   Adapters include binding sites for sequencing primers.
+        -   This enables the initiation of sequencing reactions for both forward and reverse reads.
+    -   Index Sequences
+        -   Adapters often contain index sequences (barcodes).
+        -   These allow for multiplexing, where multiple samples can be sequenced in the same lane and later demultiplexed.
+    -   Facilitating Paired-End Sequencing
+        -   In paired-end sequencing, adapters at both ends of the fragment allow sequencing from both directions.

+    Errors in adapter ligation can have several negative effects on sequencing results and downstream analysis:

+    -   Reduced Sequencing Efficiency
+        -   Fragments without properly ligated adapters won't bind to the flow cell, reducing the overall yield.
+    -   Chimeric Reads
+        -   Improper ligation can lead to chimeric fragments where adapters join unrelated DNA fragments.
+        -   This results in chimeric reads that can complicate assembly and alignment processes.
+    -   Biased Representation
+        -   Inefficient ligation can lead to under-representation of certain sequences, especially those with extreme GC content.
+        -   This introduces bias in quantitative analyses like RNA-Seq or ChIP-Seq.
+    -   Index Hopping
+        -   In multiplexed samples, errors in index sequence ligation can lead to index hopping.
+        -   This results in reads being assigned to the wrong sample during demultiplexing.
+    -   Reduced Read Quality
+        -   Partially ligated adapters can lead to poor quality reads, especially at the beginning or end of reads.
+    -   Complications in Data Analysis
+        -   Adapter contamination in reads can interfere with alignment, assembly, and variant calling.
+        -   It necessitates more stringent quality control and adapter trimming steps in data preprocessing.
+    -   False Positive Variant Calls
+        -   Adapter sequences present in reads can be misinterpreted as real genomic sequence, leading to false positive variant calls.

+    Illumina adapters are designed with several features to minimize the formation of adapter dimers:

+    -   Y-shaped Adapters
+        -   Adapters are often designed with a Y-shape, where only a portion of the adapter is double-stranded.
+        -   This reduces the likelihood of adapters ligating to each other.
+    -   Sequence Design
+        -   Adapter sequences are designed to minimize complementarity between different adapter molecules.
+        -   This reduces the likelihood of base-pairing between adapters.
+    -   PCR Suppression Effect
+        -   Some adapter designs incorporate sequences that, when dimerized, form strong hairpin structures.
+        -   These structures are poor substrates for PCR amplification, suppressing the amplification of adapter dimers.

 ## Q09